Yakupacs/Yakupacs/README.md

 </p>

 ## Hi, I'm Yakup Açış
-I'm Yakup Açış.
-I live in Istanbul, Turkey.
-I am studying Computer Engineering from Beykent University.
-I am learning Swift and SwiftUI.
+Hello, I'm Yakup Açış.
+I am studying Computer Engineering at Beykent University and I am a student at Ecole 42.
+I am improving my coding and algorithm skills at Ecole 42.
+In addition, I am also improving my teamwork skills and research skills.
+I have developed desktop applications with C# before.
+Then I learned how to scrape websites by writing bots with Python.
+Basically, I know these things.
+I have written my own website many times while developing myself in the front-end.
+I kept my HTML-CSS-JS knowledge active by making dynamic websites.
+Now, I'm learning how to create a mobile app with Swift.
+I am experienced in SQL Server and Git.
 </br>

 ## How to reach me